jbranchaud/til/javascript/custom-type-checking-error-messages-with-yup.md

 ```

 If we use this schema to validate something that isn't a number, Yup will
 provide a lengthy default message.
-Here is what we get if I validate against
+Here is what we get if we validate against
 `'hey'`:

 > this must be a `number` type, but the final value was: `NaN` (cast from